 A musty odor in your basement can spread and start to affect other areas of your home.
 Furniture, clothes, documents, carpets and more can absorb and retain a musty smell, making it unpleasant and even unbearable to stay in your home.
 The worst part?
 Musty smells indicate the presence of mold, which can cause serious health and safety issues.
-If you want to know how to get rid of musty smells in your basement, learn how to address the underlying cause with these tips from ServiceMaster Restore®.
+But, there are ways that you can address the underlying causes and get rid of musty smells in your basement.

-Dry out the basement.
-Use dehumidifiers to remove moisture from the air in your basement.
+2. Dry out the basement.
+It’s critical to dry out your basement.
+Use dehumidifiers to remove moisture from the air.
 If your basement has windows, keep them open for a few hours and use a fan to circulate fresh air into the room.
 Even without windows, you can try opening the basement door and placing a fan downstairs to increase air circulation.

-Kill the mold.
-You may be surprised to learn that undiluted white vinegar has the ability to kill 82 percent of mold spores.
+3. Kill the mold.
+You may be surprised to learn that undiluted white vinegar has the ability to kill some mold spores.
 Wearing protective gear to prevent contact with the spores, pour straight vinegar into a spray bottle and heavily mist all affected areas.
-Keep your windows open and air circulating during this step.
-Leave the mixture to dry to help prevent continued mold growth.
+Keep windows open with air circulating, and let the mixture dry to help prevent continued mold growth.

-Clean the air.
-You can freshen the air after mold removal in a number of ways:
+4. Clean the air.
+You can freshen the air after mold removal in a number of ways listed below.

 Once you've identified and addressed any condensation, leaks and other sources of moisture in your basement and thoroughly cleaned and dried the areas with mold growth, your basement should smell fresh again.
 After mold removal, freshen the air to get rid of the musty smell by using the following: